Ravenbrook/mps/procedure/review.rst

   estimated checking time (see `.plan.time`_), plus a short break.
   Avoid delay.

-_`.ko.author`: Reminds the author that they can withdraw the document from review at any time.
+_`.ko.author`: Remind the author that they can withdraw the document from review at any time.

 _`.ko.go`: Send `.role.checker`_ away to start `.check`_.